zio/zio/docs/getting_started.md

     } yield ()
 }
 ```
+`run` should return a ZIO value which has all its errors handled,
+which, in zio parlance, is aka an unexceptional ZIO value.

+One way to do that, is to invoke `fold` over a ZIO value, to get an unexceptional ZIO value
+That requires two handler functions, one `eh: E => B`, other `ah: A => B`
+If myAppLogic fails, `eh` will be used to get from e:E to b:B
+if it suceeds, `ah` will be used to get from a:A to b:B

+myAppLogic, as folded above, produces a unexceptional ZIO value, with B being Int
+If myAppLogic fails, (for whatever reasons), there will be a 1, it it succeeds, there will be a 0

+---

 If you are integrating ZIO into an existing application, using dependency injection, or do not control your main function, then you can create a runtime system in order to execute your ZIO programs: